 Registration by coordination

-This process involves securities being registered with the SEC and the state administrator.
-Registration by coordination is reserved for companies that trade in multiple states, but don’t meet the requirements to qualify as a federal-covered security.
-These tend to be securities from smaller and lesser-known entities.
+This process registers securities with both the SEC and the state administrator.
+Registration by coordination is used for companies that sell in multiple states but don’t qualify as federal-covered securities.
+These tend to be smaller, lesser-known issuers.

 Registration by qualification

-This form of registration is available to issuers selling their securities in one state only.
-Securities claiming a Rule 147 federal exemption will likely register their securities by qualification.
+This form of registration is available to issuers selling securities in one state only.
+Securities claiming a Rule 147 federal exemption will likely register by qualification.
 Registration by qualification involves registration with the state administrator only and does not include SEC registration.

 Sign up for free to take 16 quiz questions on this topic